jkelin/TribesRevengeance/downloads/revengeance.md

 ## [Engine.dll fix]({{ site.downloads_url | append: "/all/Engine.dll" }})

 Upgrades the old Engine.dll file.
-This fix is only necessary for those using an <u>older</u> build of the game and for those using an <u>out of the box copy</u>.
+This fix is only necessary for those using an **older** build of the game and for those using an **out of the box copy**.
 This is included in the most recent build.

 * * *